-In the UK, waste is disposed of under laws that impose a
+In the UK, waste is disposed of under laws that impose a duty on

-waste is disposed of properly.
+disposed of properly.
 Only holders of a

-Waste Carriers License can recover, transport,
+Waste Carriers License can recover, transport, deposit or

-officially authorised sites.
+authorised sites.
 Fly-tipping is illegal.
+Anyone caught

-Anyone caught fly-tipping waste is committing a serious
+fly-tipping waste is committing a serious offence.

 What is the law regarding fly-tipping?

 There are several pieces of legislation relating to

 fly-tipping.
 In England, Wales and Scotland, the main

 Protection Act 1990 (EPA 1990), Sections 33, 34 and 59.